Austin Sexual Coercion Lawyers

 Contact Cofer & Connelly, PLLC by calling (512) 991-0576 or contacting us online for a consultation with a sexual coercion attorney in Austin, TX.

-What is Sexual Coercion?
+What Is Sexual Coercion?

 Sexual coercion, as defined by Texas Penal Code Section 21.18, involves threatening someone to gain sexual benefits, intimate visual material, or any other valuable thing.
 For a prosecutor to convict someone of sexual coercion, they must prove the person made threats.
 These threats could involve crimes like trafficking, continuous sexual abuse of a child, indecent exposure, indecency with a child, improper relationship between educator and student, invasive visual recording, unlawful disclosure or promotion of intimate visual material, voyeurism, sexual assault, or aggravated sexual assault.